 SCNCAC and all South Carolina CACs are committed to collecting and evaluating outcomes to ensure that CACs are not just meeting minimum standards, but are always improving to meet best practices in all areas.
 SCNCACs Annual Outcome Measurement System report provides a comprehensive analysis of the outcome data provided by all of South Carolina Children's Advocacy Centers (CACs) during the year.
 To understand the importance of this report, it is important to remember the difference between outputs and outcomes.
 Outputs can be important information and can tell the story of "what we do" and "who we reach".
 An example of outputs would be the number of forensic interviews a CAC does in a year or the number of referrals for mental health services a CAC makes.
 While these characteristics of cases and clients are important, they do not tell us how well we are doing.
 That is where outcomes come into play.
 Click on the picture to the right to view the 2020 OMS report.
 The report will open in a web viewer but you may use the button on the bottom right side of the viewer to download a PDF for better viewing.

 |SCNCAC 2016 OMS Report||SCNCAC 2017 OMS Report||SCNCAC 2018 OMS Report|

 A number of South Carolina CACs began participating in the OMS system in 2014.
 This initial data was used to evaluate the services SCNCAC provides to member CACs and to direct areas where future support and training should be offered.
 This work continued in 2015 as more CACs began participating in the OMS system and full participation was achieved in 2016.
 In November of 2017, SCNCAC issued the first yearly OMS report for our statewide partners, stakeholders and the public based on the compiled 2016 data.
 We continue to use OMS data to improve the services we offer to our member CACs.
-Future reports will be issued in January of each year for the prior years outcomes.
+Future reports will be issued in March of each year for the prior years outcomes.